 - Renters insurance is affordable, often well under $200 per year.

-- Can you get a discount on renter’s insurance if your residence has particular safety features, like a burglar alarm?
+- Can I get a discount on renter’s insurance if my residence has particular safety features, like a burglar alarm?

 Many insurers will reduce your premiums if you have fire or burglar alarms, fire extinguishers, sprinkler systems and/or deadbolts on exterior doors.
 Some companies might also offer discounts if you have more than one policy with them.

-- Does renter’s insurance only cover you when you’re at home?
+- Does renter’s insurance only cover me when I’m at home?

 Many policies do not limit protection to home-based situations.
-For example, items you have insured often are covered if they are stolen by someone who breaks into your car or if they are damaged while not on your property.
+For example, someone breaks into your car and steals your golf clubs.
+Renters insurance often provides coverage.

 A renter’s insurance policy covers your property and your personal legal responsibility (or liability) for injuries to others and/or their property while they are on your property.